 Shillelagh, like Tinahely, has its origins in the former Fitzwilliam (Coolattin) Estate which extended over a vast area surrounding the village.
-The fine cut-stone former estate houses and the handsome courthouse with its clock tower are much admired features.
+The fine cut-stone former estate houses and the handsome courthouse with its clock tower are much admired.

-Besides a good supermarket, Shillelagh has a restaurant, pubs, shillelagh shop and accommodation.
-Coolattin Golf Course is nearby.
+Besides a good supermarket, Shillelagh has a restaurant, take-away, pubs, Shillelagh Stick Shop and accommodation.
+Coolattin Golf Course is also nearby.

 Matt Cousins runs a weekday commuter bus service which links Shillelagh to Gorey.
 From Gorey it is possible to get a bus direct to Dublin Airport or else a train to either Dublin's Connolly Station or Rosslare Europort.
 Bus Éireann's 132 service runs once a week on Thursdays.
 It links Shillelagh to either Bus Áras in Dublin or Rosslare Europort.